Pope endorses same-sex civil unions in new documentary film

 While serving as archbishop of Buenos Aires, Francis endorsed civil unions for gay couples as an alternative to same-sex marriages.
 However, he had never come out publicly in favor of civil unions as pope.

+One of the main characters in the documentary is Juan Carlos Cruz, the Chilean survivor of clergy sexual abuse whom Francis initially discredited during a 2018 visit to Chile.

+Cruz, who is gay, said that during his first meetings with the pope in May 2018, Francis assured him that God made Cruz gay.
+Cruz tells his own story in snippets throughout the film, chronicling Francis' evolution on understanding sexual abuse as well as to document the pope’s views on gay people.

-Director Evgeny Afineevsky had remarkable access to cardinals, the Vatican television archives and the pope himself.
+Director Evgeny Afineevsky had remarkable access to cardinals, the Vatican television archives and the pope.
 He said he negotiated his way in through persistence, and deliveries of Argentine mate tea and Alfajores cookies that he got to the pope via some well-connected Argentines in Rome.